 The unit features an electronically controlled 362-horsepower Isuzu engine that meets Tier 4-F requirements without the need for a diesel particulate filter.

 The machine also has a two-piece attachment with hose burst check valves, and a straight boom and droop-nose arm.
 The hydraulics package features the company’s Spool Stroke Control (SSC) technology, which is designed for maximum control and productivity.

-According to LBX, the hydraulics package delivers faster cycle times than the 600 X4 Material Handler’s predecessor due to a new proprietary control valve with a larger hydraulic passage area.
+According to LBX, the hydraulics package delivers faster cycle times than the 600 X4 Material Handler’s predecessor due to a new proprietary hydraulic system with a larger hydraulic passage area.
 The size of the arm, boom, and auxiliary spools were also increased to reduce pressure loss and distribute oil more smoothly.

-Two electrically controlled Kawasaki pumps and one Kawasaki gear pump deliver hydraulic flow when and where needed for performance across all operating modes, the company says.
+Two electrically controlled Kawasaki pumps and one Kawasaki gear pump for pilot controls deliver hydraulic flow when and where needed for performance across all operating modes, the company says.